 When Mass cannot be celebrated, a Liturgy of the Word with Holy Communion can be led by a Eucharistic Minister following the readings for the mass or the principal feast of the day.

-Two readers are required at all weekend masses and on holy days and one reader at all other times, This important ministry is open to all ages, our most recent readers coming from those who have made their first holy communion in 2013.
+Two readers are required at all weekend masses and on Holy Days and one reader at all other times, This important ministry is open to all ages, our most recent readers coming from those who have recently made their First Holy Communion.

 The reading is done on a rota basis and those who undertake this ministry consider it a joy and a privilege.